-Concurrently with his trek to Coruscant, Exar Kun ordered the Sith to strike out and assassinate their Masters.
+Concurrent with his trek to Coruscant, Exar Kun ordered the Sith to strike out and assassinate their Masters.
 Across the galaxy, members of the Brotherhood were very successful, with scores of Jedi slain.
 This, combined with the attack at the heart of the Republic, put many across the galaxy into crisis.

 Building on their successes, the Sith set their sights on an important Republic hyperspace jump-station at Kemplex IX.
 Aleema Keto was placed in charge of the Krath fleet, which she led from a recently-unearthed Sith starship once belonging to Naga Sadow.
 The warship had a powerful weapon on board that would rip the cores out of stars, causing them to go supernova.
-The Krath battle fleet was nigh-unstoppable, but the Jedi still sent three of its Knights at the head of a fleet.
+The Krath battle fleet was nigh-unstoppable, but the Jedi still sent three of its Knights to the head of a fleet.
 When they approached the Krath, Aleema opened fire on a nearby star.
 Unbeknownst to her, however, the Sith Lords had reconfigured the ancient weapon to not only remove the core from the star it targeted, but to set off a chain reaction that destroyed huge swaths of space around it.
 At the last moment before her death - and that of everything in both fleets - Keto realized this was the punishment for her treachery.

 The real target of the attack on Kemplex IX was Ossus, which, due to its close proximity to the chain reaction caused by the ancient Sith weapon, had to be evacuated.
 Seizing the opportunity to capture numerous Jedi and Sith artifacts, Exar Kun and Ulic Qel-Droma invaded the planet.
 While Mandalorian and Sith forces invaded the Great Jedi Library and other important buildings, the Sith Lords split up in search of their own targets.
 Kun’s - the ancient Jedi Master Ood Bnar, known to have in his possession numerous Jedi treasures - managed to outsmart the Sith by using the Force to metamorph into a tree, thus securing his cache for thousands of years.

 With his assistance, the Jedi launched a massive attack on the jungle moon of Yavin IV.
 Tipped off by the incredible combined strength of the presence he could feel in the Force, the Dark Lord of the Sith knew he could not escape alive and gathered his Massassi warriors around him.
-In one final ceremony, he reached out to the dark side of the Force and drained the life energy of all around him.
+In one final ceremony, he reached out to the Dark Side of the Force and drained the life energy of all around him.
 With this energy, he was able to separate himself from his physical body and live forever as a Force spirit.
 The attacking Jedi, however, did not know about Kun’s final act, and went forth with their plan.
-The assembled Jedi launched a massive wall of light side energy at the various Sith temples.
+The assembled Jedi launched a massive wall of Light Side energy at the various Sith temples.
 When the wall of energy inevitably struck itself as it rolled over the planet, it caused a massive firestorm, burning everything to cinders as the Jedi watched aghast.

-Unfortunately for the Republic, this was not the final war fought between the Sith and Republic - far from it.
+Unfortunately for the Republic, this was not the final war fought between the Sith and the Republic - far from it.
 For now, the Republic thought they had peace.
 As for you, dear student, good luck on your examination.

-Information for this course was researched using:
+Information for this course was researched using Wookieepedia.